David Vogelsanger

-David Vogelsanger (born 16 September 1954), is a former Swiss diplomat who served in his most recent posting from 2014 to 2019 as the Ambassador of Switzerland to New Zealand, Fiji, Samoa, Tonga, Tuvalu, and the Cook Islands and as Consul General to American Samoa.
+David Vogelsanger (born 16 September 1954) is a Swiss former diplomat who served in his most recent posting from 2014 to 2019 as the Ambassador of Switzerland to New Zealand, Fiji, Samoa, Tonga, Tuvalu, and the Cook Islands and as Consul General to American Samoa.

 Biography

 Vogelsanger is the son of Swiss protestant theologian, minister and historian Peter Vogelsanger and of Irmgard Vogelsanger-de Roche.
 He is married to Laura Vogelsanger.
 His sister is ethnologist Dr Cornelia Vogelsanger.